MicheleDeF/PDOSessionHandler/README.md

 # PDOSessionHandler
-Store data in a database using PDO and the SessionHandlerInterface interface
+Store session data in a database using PDO and the SessionHandlerInterface interface

 ## Install via Composer
 ```sh